davewalker60/pmdup/pages/booking-las-arenas.md

 > Please clean your cooking dishes **before** eating, so others can use them.
 And please thoroughly clean up after yourself!
 Your mother doesn't live here... (...unless you're name is Amber! :-) )

-While it's the *finest 2-star Mexican hotel on the beach you'll ever meet, staying does have its drawbacks.
+While it's "the finest 2-star Mexican hotel on the beach you'll ever meet", staying does have its drawbacks.
 But hey, it's Mexico!

 * Hot water might not be available at all times.
 * Most rooms have torn or missing screens.
 Each year they do their best to fix them for us.
 * Not all rooms have fridges, safes, microwaves.
 Use the ones in the community kitchen (room 102) if you don't have them in your room.
-* Not all rooms have TVs and there is no cable (just WiFi for your NexFlix, etc).
+* Not all rooms have TVs and there is no cable (just WiFi for your NetFlix, etc).
 * Not all rooms have working fans and air conditioners, though they tend to get them fixed quickly.
 * It might take a couple of days to get two room keys, batteries replaced in the safe, etc.
 * The toilet seat hinges tend to break easily.